From receptive profiles to a metric model of V1: A functional architecture generated by RPs

 The simplest choice for the function $h$ is $h(z):=\max(z-\tau, \:0)$.
 Setting $\tau=0$ implies discarding the inhibitory effects (represented by negative values), while $\tau>0$ would mean only keeping the strongest excitatory responses, thus essentially implementing the principle of non-maxima suppression at every diffusion step (as in \cite{bresscow03}, \cite{bresscow02} or \cite{cs06}).
 Another common choice of $h$ is the \emph{logistic sigmoidal function}

 We now iteratively define, for each $n>0$,

 Note that $K_n^{p_0}$ integrates to 1 for every $n$.
 Alternatively, one may apply the same iteration rule to the original kernel, i.e. take $K_1^{p_0}(p) := K(p,p_0)$.
-This would mean keeping the initial inhibitory information, while preserving the mean of the original kernel throughout the propagation thanks to the normalization of the kernels in (\ref{iteration}).
-In both cases, one has
+This would mean keeping the initial inhibitory information.
+In both cases, one has:

 Also note that, in the presence of a group structure, (\ref{groupcase}) holds and the integral in (\ref{iteration}) becomes a group convolution.\\ Here, $\mu$ is the spherical Hausdorff measure \cite{hausd} associated to the distance $d$ on $\mathcal{G}$.
 This choice is motivated by the fact that, in the general case, the feature space $\mathcal{G}$ is just a set of parameters with no geometric structure whatsoever, apart from the one given by the distance: since we are integrating a function of $d$, it is natural to do so with respect to a measure induced by the distance itself, which ``compensates'' for its in-homogeneities.
 In a simpler case, suppose that $\mathcal{G}$ is a subset of some $\mathbb{R}^n$, which is in fact equipped with a measure: the actual space might be much lower-dimensional, and integrating with respect to the $n$-dimensional Euclidean measure would make no sense in this case.
 On the contrary, the spherical Hausdorff measure captures the ``true'' dimension of the space.\\